How to apply for a student visa in Ireland?

 STEP 3.
 Print the Summary of Application and note the information.

 When you complete the application, you will receive a summary.
 This is an essential document as it lists all the vital details, and you will have to print it.
 The summary of the application mentions the transaction number of your application.
 It also states whether you would have to make an appointment, pay the fees, and submit your Biometric information.
-Most importantly, you must follow all the instructions mentioned in the summary.
+Most importantly, you must follow all the instructions mentioned in summary.

 STEP 4.
 Send the printed application summary.